oplS17projects/Ballot/README.md

 ### Serey Morm @smorm

-My portion of the work involves using the retrieved information and rendering it to the UI`(racket/gui)`.
-To render the images, I will be using the `(net/url)` library as well as making a responsive UI (scaling image size, buttons, text boxes, etc.).
+My portion of the work involved using the retrieved information and rendering it to the UI`(racket/gui)`.
+To render the images, I used the `(net/url)` library as well as making a responsive UI (scaling image size, buttons, text boxes, etc.).
+As well as setting up the interface, I also assisted Brandon with the HTTP get requests portion to obtain the JSON objects from our API.